ALMworld/alllivesmatter.world/README.md

 The DUKI license requires companies using open-source projects to contribute n% (where n is typically 1-5) of their total business revenue towards fostering universal kindness.
 This model addresses the imbalance where large corporations, for example cloud providers, benefit significantly from open-source without proportionate contribution.
 It exempts project creators and maintainers and aims for broader societal impact rather than direct developer compensation.
 While potentially discouraging adoption due to financial implications, DUKI represents a shift towards using open-source as a catalyst for corporate social responsibility and global well-being.

+While technology itself is inherently neutral, the DUKI license incorporates an ethical attitude towards its usage.
+It expresses a strong wish for the software to be used for good.
+By tying usage to universal kindness, DUKI encourages companies to consider the broader impact of their technological implementations.

 AllLivesMatter&middot;World is [DUKI licensed](./LICENSE).